 Vacations should be a much-needed break from our daily routine.
 Nevertheless, it still pays to spend at least a little bit of time nailing down some practical preparations.
 The more sensible you are before your vacation, the easier it is to relax later!

-Images by Marie Lourier for Design SCENE
+All images above from a stunning editorial captured by fashion photographer Marie Lourier for Design SCENE